xenya52/fmc003_dongle_api/README.md

 Getting Started
 ---------

 To get a local copy of the project up and running, follow these steps.
+(This will change soon, because Im not satisfied with my work here, so here is it possible to collaborate)

 Prerequisites
 ---------